 The Settings button at the top of the Consoles section enables you to customize the appearance of the console window.
-You can select the font family, size, and weight and change the foreground and background colors.
-Click OK to apply the settings or Cancel to cancel the changes.
+Click the appropriate drop-down menu to select the font family, size, and weight and to change the foreground and background colors.
+Click Ok to apply the settings or Cancel to cancel the changes.

-Note: Fixed-width fonts such as Courier New are highly recommended.
+Note: Fixed-width fonts such as Courier are highly recommended.
 With fixed-width fonts, output remains properly aligned and is easier to read and interpret.